-Like many rural communities, the Town of Hancock does not have its own downtown center where a variety of services are provided and opportunities to redevelop non-residential properties remain (though the Village of Hancock does).
+Like many rural communities, the Town of Leon does not have its own downtown center where a variety of services are provided and opportunities to redevelop non-residential properties remain.
 Instead, the Town consists of a variety of residential homes and working farms.
-However, there are two active non-metallic mining operations within the Town which will offer long-term redevelopment opportunities.
-The Town should coordinate with regional authorities to implement each quarry's reclamation plans when productivity of the sites has ceased.
+However, there is one active nonmetallic mining operation within the Town which will offer long-term redevelopment opportunities.
+The Town should coordinate with regional authorities to implement the quarry's reclamation plan when productivity of the site has ceased.